jundalisay/spblist/content/en/research/mohammad/quran/sura-002g.md

 But do not approach your wives while you are in retreat at the mosques.

-These are the limits of Allah, so do not come near them.
+These are the limits of Enki, so do not come near them.

-Allah thus clarifies His revelations to the people, that they may attain piety.
+Enki thus clarifies His revelations to the people, that they may attain piety.

 {{< s v="188" >}} Do not consume one another’s wealth by unjust means, nor offer it as bribes to the officials in order to consume part of other people’s wealth illicitly, while you know.

 {{< s v="189" >}} They ask you about the crescents.

+Say:

+{{< l a="Muslims" >}}
-Say, “They are timetables for people, and for the Hajj.”
+They are timetables for people, and for the Hajj.
+{{< /l >}}

 It is not virtuous that you approach homes from their backs, but virtue is to be pious.

-So approach homes from their doors, and observe Allah, that you may succeed.
+So approach homes from their doors, and observe Enki, that you may succeed.